opendatasoft/ods-documentation/source/configuring_domain/03_managing_tracking/third_party_analytics.rst

 2. After verification of the JavaScript file by Opendatasoft, if it is approved, SmartTag is activated on the Opendatasoft domain.
 3. In the Configuration > Tracking section of the back office, go to the SmartTag area.
 4. Click the "Enable SmartTag" toggle button to activate SmartTag analytics on the domain.
+5. Click on the Save button in the top right corner.